 Experiment with something that feels interesting

-You can also use tools like the Great Work Journal, the Unleashing Your Great Work podcast, and Dr. Crowell’s free resources to stay inspired while you explore.
+You can also use tools like the Great Work Journal, the free resources on this site, and the Unleashing Your Great Work materials to stay inspired as you explore.

 Your Great Work is already waiting for you to begin.